-Lauren was not in the habit of bringing men back to meet her parents, but David was special.
-Her mum made a roast and her dad brought out some old stories and promised to avoid politics.
+Lauren, the eldest, was close to 30 by the time she met The One.
+She was not in the habit of bringing men back to meet her parents, but David was special.
+Her mum made a roast and her dad turned on the charm.
 The last couple of siblings left at home (Lauren thought of them as residual) arranged to be around for dinner.
 It was all going swimmingly well until David went to the bathroom and came back with a strange look on his face.

 ‘There’s a photo of my family in the hall.’